A health worker and young girl in a health clinic.

 Health and nutrition in fragile contexts

-Approximately 1.9 billion people live in fragile contexts and countries experiencing conflict, making access to healthcare and proper nutrition more challenging for the already at-risk population.
-By 2030, two-thirds of the world’s extreme poor will live in fragile contexts, and the majority will be children.
+Nearly a quarter of the world’s population, or approximately 1.9 billion people, live in fragile contexts and countries experiencing conflict, making access to healthcare and proper nutrition more challenging for the already at-risk population.
+An estimated 110 million people were displaced by mid-2023 due to

 • More than 70 per cent of epidemic-prone disease cases, such as cholera, measles and meningitis.

-• 75 per cent of maternal deaths.
+• 60 per cent of maternal deaths.

-• 43 per cent of deaths in children under five.
+• 53 per cent of deaths in children under five.

-• Two-thirds of infant deaths worldwide.
+• 45 per cent of infant deaths worldwide.

-Urgent action is needed to save lives and address immediate nutritional, physical and mental health needs.
-Now more than ever, the world’s health systems must be strengthened to reach communities in ways that are effective and resilient, while addressing the factors that drive fragility itself.
+needs.
+Now more than ever, the world’s health systems must be strengthened to reach communities in

 ...